grafana/loki/docs/design-documents/2020-03-logql-fields.md

 ### Uniq

 The uniq operator allows to filter out duplicates.
-Without any parameter (`|uniq`) each fields entries combination must be unique.
-However the filtering can be forced on a specific field, for example `|uniq status_code`, this will returns one entry per status code.
+Without any parameter (`| uniq`) each fields combination must be unique from one entry to another.
+However the filtering can be forced on a specific field, for example `| uniq status_code`, this will returns one entry per status code.

-Like the limit operator, the unique operator is allowed on log stream without parameter such as `{job="prod/query-frontend"} |= "err" |uniq` will returns the first 1000 unique lines containing the `err` word.
+Like the limit operator, the unique operator is allowed on log stream without parameters such as `{job="prod/query-frontend"} |= "err" | uniq` will returns the first 1000 unique lines containing the `err` word.
-This is really useful to reduce logging noise some applications might generate.
+This is really useful to reduce noise applications might generate by failing constantly.

-Using unique operator with metric queries will result into an error.(e.g `rate({job="prod/query-frontend"} |uniq [5m])`).
+Using unique operator with metric queries will result into an error.(e.g `rate({job="prod/query-frontend"} | uniq [5m])`).

 ### Metrics